mysociety/alaveteli/docs/installing/manual_install.md

 ### Packages customised by mySociety

-If you're using Debian, you should add the mySociety Debian archive to your apt sources.
+If you're using Debian or Ubuntu, you should add the mySociety Debian archive to your apt sources.
 Note that mySociety packages are currently only built for 64-bit Debian.

+**Debian Squeeze, Wheezy or Ubuntu Precise**

     cat > /etc/apt/sources.list.d/mysociety-debian.list <<EOF
     deb http://debian.mysociety.org squeeze main
     EOF

+The repository above lets you install `wkhtmltopdf-static` and `pdftk` (for squeeze) using `apt`.

 Add the GPG key from the
 [mySociety Debian Package Repository](http://debian.mysociety.org/).

     wget -O - https://debian.mysociety.org/debian.mysociety.org.gpg.key | sudo apt-key add -

+**Debian Wheezy or Ubuntu Precise**

-You should also configure package-pinning to reduce the priority of this repository.
+You should also configure package-pinning to reduce the priority of this repository - we only want to pull wkhtmltopdf-static from mysociety.

-    cat > /etc/apt/preferences <<EOF
+    cat >> /etc/apt/preferences <<EOF

     Package: *
     Pin: origin debian.mysociety.org
     Pin-Priority: 50
     EOF

+**Debian Squeeze**

+No special package pinning is required.

-If you're using some other platform, you can optionally install these dependencies manually, as follows:
+dependencies manually, as follows:

 1. If you would like users to be able to get pretty PDFs as part of the